quipucords/quipucords/docs/source/man.rst

 ``--username=username``

   Required.
-Sets the username of the SSH identity that is used to bind to the server.
+Sets the user name of the SSH identity that is used to bind to the server.

 ``--password``